zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/coalesce-destination-on-update-expression.md

 ---
 Name: Coalesce Destination OnUpdate Expression
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # Coalesce Destination OnUpdate Expression

 ## Description

-The `CoalesceDestinationOnUpdateExpression` is the inverse of `CoalesceOnUpdateExpression`, it allows you to update the new value if the database value is null otherwise keep the database value when `BulkUpdate` method is executed.
+The `CoalesceDestinationOnUpdateExpression` is the inverse of `CoalesceOnUpdateExpression`.
+It allows you to update the new value if the database value is null otherwise, it keeps the database value when the `BulkUpdate` method is executed.

 The following example will update only those columns for which the value is null in the database for the specified properties.